pierrecle/node-red-contrib-mi-devices/README.md

 # node-red-contrib-mi-devices

 This module contains the following nodes to provide easy integration of the Xiaomi devices into node-red.
-This module is a fork of [Harald Rietman module, node-red-contrib-xiaomi-devices](https://github.com/hrietman/node-red-contrib-xiaomi-devices)

 The following devices are currently supported: